-Did you know that every week more than 500,000 Canadians are unable to go to work due to mental health problems?
+A report by the Canadian Mental Health Association has found that, each week, more than 500,000 Canadians are unable to go to work due to mental health concerns.

 Deadlines, unmanageable workloads, and working with challenging personalities are just a few of the everyday obstacles employees face.
-Add financial worries and lack of time to the mix and Iife can become overwhelming.
-When these stressors increase and our ability to deal with them falters, our mental health in the workplace can suffer.
+Add financial worries and lack of time to the mix and life can become overwhelming.
+When these stressors increase and our ability to deal with them decreases, our mental health and wellness can suffer.

 Quick facts on workplace mental health

 - Mental illness is one of the top three drivers for 80% of short and long-term disability claims

 - Nearly a quarter of Canadians living with mental health issues are unable to work

 - Lost productivity due to depression and pain is roughly three times greater than lost productivity due to other reasons